Lexogen-Tools/SIRVsuite/README.md

 SIRVsuite is a command line tool to QC an RNA-Seq workflow using Lexogen's SIRV spike-in controls.
 For more specific details about Lexogen's SIRV spike-in controls visit: https://www.lexogen.com/sirvs/sirv-sets/.

-SIRVsuite is published under the following licence xxx.
+SIRVsuite is published under the following licence [licence](LICENCE).

 **General usage**
 ```